zzzprojects/docs/dappertutorial.net/pages/documentations/dapper/query.md

 With the Dapper multi-mapping feature, you can easily configure the one-to-one relationship.
 The raw SQL query can be executed using the `Query` method and map the result to a strongly typed list with a one-to-one relation.

-Now let's say we want to fetch all the invoices, and also get invoice detail for each invoice.
+Now let's say we want to fetch all the invoices, and also get invoice details for each invoice.
 We can do this with the following code.

 ```csharp
 string sql = "SELECT * FROM Invoice AS A INNER JOIN InvoiceDetail AS B ON A.InvoiceID = B.InvoiceID;";